-First Occurrence of STS GetFederationToken Request by User
+AWS First Occurrence of STS GetFederationToken Request by User

-Identifies the first occurrence of an AWS Security Token Service (STS) GetFederationToken request made by a user within the last 10 days.
+Identifies the first occurrence of an AWS Security Token Service (STS) GetFederationToken request made by a user.
 The GetFederationToken API call allows users to request temporary security credentials to access AWS resources.
-Adversaries may use this API to obtain temporary credentials to access resources they would not normally have access to.
+The maximum expiration period for these tokens is 36 hours and they can be used to create a console signin token even for identities that don't already have one.
+Adversaries may use this API to obtain temporary credentials for persistence and to bypass IAM API call limitations by gaining console access.

 Elastic rule (View on GitHub)